upbound/docs/content/concepts/migrating-to-spaces.md

 ---
-title: Migrating to Spaces
+title: Migrating to Upbound
 weight: 300
-description: A guide to how to migrate to a managed control plane in a Space
+description: A guide to how to migrate to a managed control plane in Upbound
 ---

 {{< hint "important" >}}
 This feature is in preview.
 {{< /hint >}}

-The Upbound migration tool is a [CLI command]({{<ref "reference/cli/command-reference.md">}}) that helps you migrate your existing Crossplane control plane to a managed control plane in a Space.
+The Upbound migration tool is a [CLI command]({{<ref "reference/cli/command-reference.md">}}) that helps you migrate your existing Crossplane control plane to a managed control plane in Upbound.

-To migrate from Crossplane to an Upbound Space, you must:
+To migrate from Crossplane to Upbound, you must:

 1. Export your existing Crossplane control plane configuration/state into an archive file.
-2. Import the archive file into a managed control plane in a Space.
+2. Import the archive file into a managed control plane running in Upbound.

 The migration tool is available in the [up CLI]({{<ref "reference/cli/command-reference.md#alpha-xpkg-migration">}}) as `up alpha migration export` and `up alpha migration import` commands.